loda-lang/loda-programs/programs/oeis/list1.md

 * [A059173](http://oeis.org/A059173) ([program](059/A059173.asm)): Maximal number of regions into which 4-space can be divided by n hyper-spheres.
 * [A059174](http://oeis.org/A059174) ([program](059/A059174.asm)): Maximal number of regions into which 5-space can be divided by n hyper-spheres.
 * [A059193](http://oeis.org/A059193) ([program](059/A059193.asm)): Engel expansion of 1/e = 0.367879... .
+* [A059204](http://oeis.org/A059204) ([program](059/A059204.asm)): Number of non-unimodal permutations of n items (i.e., those which do not simply go up for the first part and then down for the rest, but at some point go down then up).
 * [A059222](http://oeis.org/A059222) ([program](059/A059222.asm)): Minimal number of disjoint edge-paths into which the graph of the n-ary cube can be partitioned.
 * [A059224](http://oeis.org/A059224) ([program](059/A059224.asm)): a(n) = 2^(n-3)*(n + 3)*(2*n - 3).
 * [A059249](http://oeis.org/A059249) ([program](059/A059249.asm)): Tersum n + (n-1); write n and n-1 in base 3 and add mod 3 with no carries.